Times of the School Day

 All girls learn gymnastics and dance in the school hall whilst games lessons take place in the playground and in the local park for the older pupils.
 We take advantage of the professional coaching of badminton at the New Gilson Hall, cricket, netball and rugby offered by the Sports Development Officers.

-In Years 3-6, the girls are taught netball, rugby, football, athletics and rounders and are introduced to hockey skills.
-Netball club is held once a week and our team participates in the Primary Schools Netball league and tournaments.
+In Years 3-6, the girls are taught netball, tag rugby, football, athletics and rounders and are introduced to hockey skills.
+Netball club is held once a week and our team regularly participates in the Primary Schools Netball league and tournaments.
 Children of high ability are nominated for trials for the Jersey Squads and may be lucky enough to represent their Island.
 We also take part in Cross Country, Athletics and other sporting Island events.

 Our Swimarathon team raises money for charity and Sports Day is held in the Summer term.
 Everyone is welcome to attend and watch their child participate.
 Trophies are awarded to the top performer of each year group while other trophies are presented to particular pupils who have excelled in other aspects of the curriculum.